-Our mission is to make the community a healthier place by preventing tick-borne diseases and supporting patients and their families throughout their illness.We have been a vital part of our community for over ten years.
+Our mission is to make the community a healthier place by preventing tick-borne diseases and supporting patients and their families throughout their illness.We have been a vital part of our community for fifteen years.

 - 2003 – Ridgefield Lyme Disease Task Force created as a town committee

 - 2003 – Initiated ongoing series of community-based educational seminars

 - 2007 - Created and continue to direct annual, free Lyme Disease Conference and Health Fair at Western CT State University

 - 2007 – Established first of two free monthly Lyme Patient Support Groups with Ridgefield Visiting Nurse Assoc.
 (RVNA)

 - 2008 - Developed partnership with the Leir Foundation to present free annual seminars for health professionals